 You see, certain microbes are associated with excess weight.
 For example, if someone svelte and lean were to acquire a bunch of fatty microbes, she would gain weight — without changing anything in her diet.
 This is because some microbes harvest energy from food more efficiently than others.
 Meaning if you have two identical bites of food, the fatty microbes will harvest more calories from their bite.

-On a ketogenic diet, choose vegetables with lesser carbs, like leafy greens.
+Choose vegetables with lesser carbs, like leafy greens.
 And if you decide to eat a starchier veggie, eat less of it.

 Around 5% or 15g to 30g of net (minus the fiber) carbohydrates.